Gatogo1/Restaurant-website/README.md

 # Restaurant-website
-This is a Restaurant website designed using HTLM CSS BOOTSTRAP and JAVASCRIPT
+This is a Restaurant website designed using HTML CSS BOOTSTRAP and JAVASCRIPT